oakeshott/oakeshott.github.io/index.md

     2. T. Hara, M. Sasabe, and S. Kasahara. ``Geographical Risk Analysis Based Path Selection for Automatic, Speedy, and Reliable Evacuation Guiding Using Evacuees’ Mobile Devices.''
 Journal of Ambient Intelligence and Humanized Computing, Springer, pp.1-10, May 2018, doi:10.1007/s12652-018-0826-z. (査読あり)

 * International Conference / 国際会議
     1. T. Hara, M. Sasabe, and S. Kasahara. ``Distributed Route Selection under Consideration of Time Dependency among Agents’ Road Usage for Vehicular Networks.'' to be presented at the International Conference on Emerging Technologies for Communications, Dec.
-2020. (査読あり)
+2020. (査読あり, Best Paper Award)
     1. H. Shimizu, T. Hara, T. Iwata, “Deep Reinforcement Learning for Pedestrian Guidance”, to be presented at the 23rd International Conference on Principles and Practice of Multi-Agent Systems (PRIMA 2020), Nov.
 2020. (short paper, 査読あり)
     1. M. Sasabe, T. Hara. ``Shortest Path Tour Problem Based Integer Linear Programming for Service Chaining in NFV Networks.'' in Proc. of the 6th IEEE International Conference on Network Softwarization (IEEE NetSoft 2020), pp.1-8, June 2020. (full paper, 査読あり)
     1. T. Hara, M. Sasabe, and S. Kasahara. ``Short and Reliable Path Selection for Automatic Evacuation Guiding Based on Interactions Between Evacuees and Their Mobile Devices.'' in Proc. of International Conference on Mobile Web and Information Systems.
 Springer, pp.33-44, Aug.
 2017. (査読あり)